sachinym/Github-Advanced-Security/Module5-Scaling_out_ghas.md

    ![Picture1](./images/org.png)

-1. Select **github-adv-sec** from organizations.
+1. Select **github-adv-sec** from Organizations.

    ![Picture1](./images/org1.png)

-1. Navigate to the **security** tab of your GitHub repository.
+1. Navigate to the **Security** tab of your GitHub repository.

    ![Picture1](./images/g5c.png)

-1. Explore the security overview dashboard, Use the options at the top of the overview page to filter the group of alerts you want to see metrics for.
-All of the data and metrics on the page will change as you adjust the filters.
+1. Explore the security overview dashboard.
+Use the options at the top of the **Overview page** to filter the group of alerts for which you want to see metrics.
+As you adjust the filters, all of the data and metrics on the page will change.

    ![Picture1](./images/dashboard1.png)